Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Co-evolution pattern between galaxies and halos

 \section{Co-evolution pattern between galaxies and halos}

 The time evolution of galaxy properties described above suggests a two-phase scenario for galaxy formation.
 This aligns well with the two-phase formation of dark matter halos in the $\Lambda$CDM cosmology \citep[e.g.][]{zhaoGrowthStructureDark2003,zhaoAccurateUniversalModels2009}.
 It is thus interesting to see whether the two phases of galaxies and halos are connected and, if so, how halo assembly affects the formation of galaxies in host halos.
-In this section, we examine the co-evolution between galaxies and halos phenomenologically, and the next section, we identify the physical processes that lead to the co-evolution.
-As we shall see, the fast accretion of halos is the key factor that drives the dynamical hotness of galaxies in the early universe, and such a connection between galaxies and halos leads to testable results for observations.
+In this section, we examine the co-evolution between galaxies and halos phenomenologically, and in the next section, we identify the physical processes that lead to the co-evolution.
+As we shall see, the connection between halo assembly and dynamical hotness of galaxies leads to testable results for observations of galaxies in the early Universe.

 { }

 In Fig.\ref{fig:Correlation}(A)--(D), we show how the galaxy transition times ($t_{\rm thin}$, $t_{\ssc \mathcal{H}}$, $t_{\ssc \mathcal{B}}$ and $t_{\rm bulge,1/2}$) are correlated with the halo transition time ($t_\gamma$) using the 14 galaxies in our sample.
 The solid line in each panel shows the linear fit to the points of individual galaxies, excluding the exceptional cases ({\objname m12w}, {\objname m12r} and {\objname m12z}) identified above.
 For every definition of the galaxy transition time, a positive correlation with $t_\gamma$ is observed: halos with earlier transition to slow accretion on average host galaxies with earlier transition to disk-dominated and dynamically cold phases with lower level of burstiness in star formation.
 To quantify the significance of these correlations, we compute the Spearman correlation coefficient and the $p$-value between each of the galaxy transition times and the halo transition time, and we list the results in Table~\ref{tab:corr}.
 The correlation coefficient between $t_{\rm thin}$ and $t_\gamma$ is about 0.56, with a $p$-value of 0.07, indicating a significant correlation.
 The correlations of $t_{\ssc \mathcal{H}}$, $t_{\ssc \mathcal{B}}$ and $t_{\rm bulge,1/2}$ with $t_\gamma$ are even more significant and stronger, as reflected by the higher correlation coefficients of 0.70, 0.82 and 0.92, and the lower $p$-values of $0.02$, $2\times10^{-3}$, and $7\times 10^{-5}$, respectively.
 These results suggest that the transitions in galaxy morphology, dynamical hotness and star formation burstiness are closely related to the transition in halo assembly.
 A similar conclusion was reached by \citet{DillamoreARTEMISdiscform2024} based on the correlation between the `spin-up' time, defined as the time when a galaxy starts to form ordered disk, and the halo assembly for MW-size galaxies in the ARTEMIS simulations.